 SaaS PPC Case Studies and Success Stories

-- OVHCloud (Cloud Infrastructure): Increased qualified B2B leads by 43% while reducing cost per acquisition by 27% through specialized tech industry targeting and precision B2B PPC campaigns.
+- OVHCloud (Cloud Infrastructure): Improved qualified B2B lead generation through specialized technology targeting and precision PPC campaigns.

-- FitFluence (Fitness SaaS Platform): Achieved 3.2x ROAS on paid social campaigns by building custom lookalike audiences based on high-value user profiles, dramatically increasing trial sign-ups.
+- FitFluence (Fitness SaaS Platform): Used paid social campaigns and lookalike audiences to increase trial signups.

-- Recycleye (AI Waste Management): Generated 120+ qualified B2B leads within 6 months for this innovative AI solution through highly specialized industry targeting and conversion-optimized landing pages.
+- Recycleye (AI Waste Management): Generated qualified B2B leads for an AI waste-management solution through industry-specific targeting and optimized landing pages.